Barbara's Banana Bread

 - Throughout the activity, make comments to emphasize the /b/ sound: “Better buy Barbara’s best banana bread.”
-“These buns are better than buns at any other bakery.”
-“These are the best bakery baked buns – baked with butter.”
+“These buns are better than buns from any other bakery.”
+“These are the best bakery baked buns—baked with butter.”
 “What beautiful banana bread!”
 “Barbara never burns her baked goods.”

-- Ask the children if they want a bit or a bite of Barbara’s best-baked banana bread (or best baked buns, bread, bagels, or brownies if any of those baked goods are available).
+- Ask the children if they want a bit or a bite of Barbara’s best baked banana bread (or best baked buns, bread, bagels, or brownies—any baked goods available).

-- Let the children write a B or trace a B on the grid with Bs (see graphic below) in order to get a bit of bread.
-Have them say the /b/ sound each time they write or trace a letter B.
+- Let the children write a B or trace a B on the grid with Bs in order to get a bit of bread, and have them say the /b/ sound each time they write or trace a letter B.

 - Let the children pay for the baked goods with a pretend dollar bill or with pretend B tokens.
-They can use Bills to Buy Baked Goods or can buy bits of baked goods with Big B Tokens and Small b Tokens (see graphics below).
+They can use bills to buy baked goods or big B tokens and small b tokens to buy bits of baked goods.

-- Read the text Barbara’s Best Banana Bread to the children.
+- Read the Barbara’s Best Banana Bread target text to the children.

-- Have the children underline the words that begin with B, saying /b/ every time they underline a word.
+- Have the children underline the words that begin with B and say /b/ every time they underline a word.

-- Repeat with the text Baked Goods to Buy at Barbara’s Bakery (optional).
+- Repeat with the Baked Goods to Buy at Barbara’s Bakery target text (optional).

 SEEL Target Texts